MGEScan/mgescan/docs/source/tutorial.rst

 -------------------------------------------------------------------------------

 This tutorial demonstrates a quick start of using MGEScan on Galaxy workflow with a sample dataset, D. melanogaster genome.
-A public server at Indiana University (http://silo.cs.indiana.edu:38080) provides sample datasets and MGEScan tools to try MGEScan on Galaxy without installation hassle.

 .. tip:: Approximate 3 hours and 30 minutes (including 3 hours computation
          time)